bdqnghi/ggnn.tensorflow/README.md

 This implementation focuses on the Graph Level classification task.
 Concretely, we focus the Program Classification, in which each program is represented in a form of a graph.

+Tricks to improve training time:
+- Batch graphs with similar size together instead of randomly shuffling and batch.
+- Use dense graph representation for small graphs, and sparse graph representation for large graphs.

 # Dataset

 - Dataset 1: 10 sorting problems, collected from Github